shunk031/shunk031.github.io/content/home/posts.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 8  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 71  # Order that this section will appear.

 title = "Posts & Articles 📝"
-subtitle = "about awards and interviews (in Japanese)"
+subtitle = "about awards and interviews (almost in 🇯🇵)"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.